wp-plugins/sell-digital-downloads/readme.txt

 * Upload thumbnails for your downloads
 * Create a product display box using a shortcode

-For detailed documentation please visit the [WordPress Sell Digital Downloads](https://wp-ecommerce.net/wordpress-isell-easily-sell-digital-downloads-from-your-wordpress-site-1916) plugin page
+For detailed documentation please visit the [WordPress Sell Digital Downloads](https://wp-ecommerce.net/wordpress-isell-easily-sell-digital-downloads-from-your-wordpress-site-1916) plugin page.

+= Get involved =

+Developers can contribute to the source code on the [Sell Digital Downloads GitHub Repository](https://github.com/wpcommerce/sell-digital-downloads).

 == Installation ==